ministryofjustice/send-legal-mail-to-prisons/README.md

 Along with most of HMPPS we use [Pingdom](https://github.com/ministryofjustice/cloud-platform-environments/blob/main/namespaces/live.cloud-platform.service.justice.gov.uk/send-legal-mail-to-prisons-prod/resources/pingdom.tf) to monitor our production apps from outside of our network.

-These alerts are configured to send Slack messages to the `#dps_alerts` channel if our UI is not responding.
+These alerts are configured to send Slack messages to the `#send-legal-mail-alerts` channel if our UI is not responding.

 ### Performance benchmark alerts

 We have some alerts that are fired if the performance benchmark test for the API indicates we have introduced a performance issue.
-These are sent to the `#farsight_alerts` Slack channel.
+These are sent to the `#send-legal-mail-alerts` Slack channel.

 See the [API's performance benchmark documentation](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api/tree/main/artillery#benchmark-performance-tests) for more details.